vtexdocs/dev-portal-content/README.md

 The slugs used previously in our old Dev Portal were mostly maintained.
 You shouldn't have to worry about previous slugs.

-For new content, an article's title will become the page's slug always. **Do not create a slug that is different than the title, the portal will not interpret it otherwise.**
+- **New guide:** an article's title will become the page's slug always. *Do not create a slug that is different than the title, the portal will not interpret it otherwise.*

-> For the content to be rendered properly, it is mandatory that slugs are unique, so no article should have a repeated title.
+- **API Reference:** the URL structure of the Developer Portal API reference has the endpoint’s path as part of it.
+It includes /api-reference/{category in API Reference}#{operation}-{endpoint's path}.

-In the articles file, we included the header below.
-Add in the slug column the exact title, between dashes.
+> For the content to be rendered properly, it is mandatory that slugs are unique, so no article should have a repeated title.Know how to fill in titles in [frontmatter](#what-information-goes-in-the-frontmatter)

 ### What determines the left navigation's order and organization?